Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 - From the Zoo interchange, the route will extend north along US 45 and US 41 through Fond du Lac, the Fox Valley, and Green Bay and end at the I-43 interchange.

-- Communities along the corridor include: Pleasant Prairie, Kenosha, Racine, Oak Creek, Franklin, Greendale, Milwaukee, West Allis, Wauwatosa, Menominee Falls, Germantown, Slinger, Lomira, Fond du Lac, Oshkosh, Neenah, Menasha, Grand Chute, Appleton, Little Chute, Kaukauna, De Pere, Ashwaubenon, Howard and Green Bay.
+- Communities along the corridor include: Pleasant Prairie, Kenosha, Racine, Oak Creek, Franklin, Greenfield, Milwaukee, West Allis, Wauwatosa, Menomonee Falls, Germantown, Slinger, Lomira, Fond du Lac, Oshkosh, Neenah, Menasha, Grand Chute, Appleton, Little Chute, Kaukauna, De Pere, Ashwaubenon, Howard and Green Bay.

 In 2005, 142 miles of US 41 from Milwaukee to Green Bay were identified by the federal government for inclusion in the U.S. Interstate Highway System.